 Signs & symptoms

 Rigid flatfoot where the arch of the foot is very rigid, even when not weight bearing, may cause pain in the arch of the foot with stiffness.
 The feet may get tired easily and be tender.
-Low back pain is also common.

-What are flat feet
+What are flat feet?

+A flat foot is usually evident from observing the foot.
 The appearance of a flat foot is normal in infants, partially due to an increase in fat in this area, and also due to the arch not yet being fully developed.
 In teenagers and older people, however, it is less common and can cause problems.

 Pes planus may develop from childhood or may only occur later in adult life.
 This is known as ‘adult acquired flatfoot’ and is usually due to an injury or prolonged stress to the foot.
-An example includes Posterior Tibial Tendon Dysfunction (PTTD) which is a dysfunction of one of the muscles which supports the arch of the foot.
+An example includes Posterior Tibial Tendon Dysfunction (PTTD) which is a dysfunction of one of the muscles which support the arch of the foot.

 Flat feet can be caused by genetic disorders, foot injury, obesity, rapid leg growth, too much exercise and traumatic injury to the arch of the foot.